open/close all folders

 - Almost all interns got at least one stable nickname from him:

 - While he has no stable nickname for Kupitman, always calling him something alcohol and/or venereology-related, recurring theme is to compare him to "alcoholic granny", usually after Kupitman calls him out on something.

-- Official Couple: With Anastasia since season 5.
-Later they get officially married and even have a son together.
+- Official Couple: With Kisegach since season 5.
+They officially married in season 9, and have a son, Ilya.

 - Poor Communication Kills: Specifically with Kisegach.
 They always have troubles to inform each other of something important, either because they avoid specific topics in discussions, trying to pass information in weird and ineffective ways or because they're trying to find cryptic messages where they don't exist.